chrisekelley/kiwi-webapp/README.md

           <pouch-db id="pouch" name="report-form"></pouch-db>
           <input type="text" name="name" id="name" placeholder="Name" value="{{theData.name}}"/>
           <p><a data-role="button" id="submitAdminRegistration" class="btn btn-primary btn-lg" on-click="{{updateModel}}">Press to Register</a></p>

-When the dom is ready, init pouchdb.
-This is a bit harder in this case, because the Chrome webview, the target container, does not handle attached scripts very well.
-To compensate, we pass App.PouchDB to the pouch container.

-        domReady: function() {
-            console.log("domReady ....");
-            this.isDomReady = true;
-            // wait for bindings are all setup if (this.pouch) {
-                this.$.pouch.PouchDB = App.PouchDB;
-                // wait for bindings are all setup this.async('pouchChanged');
-            }
-        }

-Note that App context, created when the application was initialised, is available to forward the user to the next page:
+Note that App context, created when the application was initialised, is available to save the form data:

-    App.trigger("userMain");
+        updateModel: function() {
+            App.API.saveRecord(this.theData);
+        },

 Use your new element in your dust template (example from AdminUserRegistration.dust):